Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/plan.md

 ## What are the Risks
-!!! info "Skip this section if you are not using SpiraTeam or SpiraPlan"
+!!! info "Skip this section if you are not using SpiraPlan"
     [Skip ahead](./do-the-work)

 {==